Find international production companies, services and crew

 Crew and infrastructure

-There are multiple companies delivering line production services to international productions, including True North Norway, Living Daylights, Monolith, True West, Bearhug, PolarX and Film in Norway.
+A wide range of companies provide line production services for international projects, including True North Norway, Living Daylights, Monolith, Norsecode, True West, Film in Norway, All of Norway and PolarX on Svalbard.

 Travel and logistics

-Norway is big but not densely populated.
-It has an established transport network, with 50 domestic and eight international airports.
-Oslo Gardermoen Airport connects to 26 domestic and 158 international destinations.
-There are ferries to even the most remote areas, and transport costs are competitive within Europe.
+Although geographically large, Norway is well connected, with more than 40 domestic and eight international airports.
+Oslo Gardermoen Airport offers direct connections to 26 domestic and 158 international destinations.
+Ferries and coastal services reach even the most remote locations, and internal transport costs remain competitive by European standards.

 First contact: Meghan Beaton, Norwegian Film Commission @ meghan@norwegianfilm.com